DevMountain/html-layout/README.md

 * Open `index.html`.
 * Inside index.html, create your index.html boiler plate.
   * solution
-* Inside index.html, link the index.html file to the style.css file using a <link> tag.
+* Inside `index.html`, link the index.html file to the style.css file using a `<link>` tag.
   * solution
-* Inside index.html, in the body tags create header using the <header> tag.
+* Inside index.html, in the `body` tags create header using the `<header>` tag.
 Give it a class so that we can style it later.
-Close your header tag </header>.
+Close your header tag `</header>`.
   * solution
-* Inside index.html, below the closing header tag create a aside section using the <aside> tag.
+* Inside index.html, below the closing header tag create a aside section using the `<aside>` tag.
 Give it a class name.
-Close your aside tag </aside>.
+Close your aside tag `</aside>`.
   * solution
-* Inside index.html, below the closing aside tag create a main section using the <main> tag.
-Give it a class name and add the closing main tag </main>.
+* Inside index.html, below the closing aside tag create a main section using the `<main>` tag.
+Give it a class name and add the closing main tag `</main>`.
   * solution
-* Inside index.html, inside your main section tags add a div using the <div> tag.
-Give it a class name and do forget to close the div tag </div>.
+* Inside index.html, inside your main section tags add a div using the `<div>` tag.
+Give it a class name and do forget to close the div tag `</div>`.
   * solution
-* Inside index.html, below the closing main tag create another aside section using the <aside> tag.
-Give it the same class name as the previous aside tag and close th aside tag </aside>.
+* Inside index.html, below the closing main tag create another aside section using the `<aside>` tag.
+Give it the same class name as the previous aside tag and close the aside tag `</aside>`.
   * solution
 * Open `style.css`.
 * Inside style.css, select the header by class and give it a height, width, and background color.